scpederzani/proxy_syste_modelling_workshop_2025/index.md

 The workshop will start out with one day of lectures introducing fundamental concepts, which we will start applying in practical coding exercises on Day 2.
 See the full schedule [below](#schedule).

 Day 2 will demonstrate how to use simulations to construct and test PSM model structures and teach the fundamentals of JAGS - the Bayesian modelling language we will use.
 Full participation in the coding exercises requires a basic knowledge of R coding and working installations of the necessary software.
 Please see software pre-requisites and installation instructions [here](#prerequisites).
 Anyone is welcome to sit in on Day 2 without coding actively to get the conceptual ideas of model construction.
+For those newer to R there are cheat sheets and helpful resources on the [resources page](resources.md).

 Project work participants also please make sure to prepare your data following the data format [guidelines](#data-cleaning).

 Topic links in the [schedule](#schedule) will lead to brief summaries of covered content.
 At a later date slides and code files will be available for download as well.

-Ressources for project participants are available on a dedicated [ressources page](resources.md).
+Resources for project participants are available on a dedicated [ressources page](resources.md).

 <h1 id="prerequisites">
 Prerequisites